barmaleii77-hub/PneumoStabSim-Professional/assets/hdr/README.md

 ## Verification tooling

-- Run `python tools/verify_hdr_assets.py --fetch-missing` to download the manifest entries into `.cache/hdr_assets/`, confirm their SHA-256 checksums and validate the Radiance headers.
+- Run `uv run python -m tools.task_runner verify-hdr-assets --fetch-missing` to download the manifest entries into `.cache/hdr_assets/`, confirm their SHA-256 checksums and validate the Radiance headers.
-- CI executes the same script through `make check` to ensure no duplicate or untracked HDR files appear under `assets/hdr/` or `assets/qml/assets/`.
+- CI executes the same script through `make check` to ensure no duplicate or untracked HDR files appear under `assets/hdr/` or `assets/qml/assets/` and to keep telemetry (`logs/ibl/ibl_events.jsonl`) aligned with the manifest.
 - Update `assets/hdr/hdr_manifest.json` when adding or retiring panoramas so the automated checks stay authoritative.